Mahidhar1991-DS/Maheedhar-Reddy/README.md

 ## Hi, I'm Maheedhar 👋

-Data Analyst with 3+ years of experience in data analysis, visualisation, and business intelligence.
+Data Analyst with  rich  experience in data analysis, visualisation, and business intelligence.

 I specialise in Power BI, SQL, and Python, and have delivered